bepoesied/sonnet/README.md

 The application is containerized and hosted at `quay.io/drangon/sonnet`.

+> [!IMPORTANT]
+> For security, the application must be served over HTTPS and should be deployed
+> behind a reverse proxy like Traefik or Nginx.

 ### Environment Variables

 The following environment variables must be configured in your production